 Last Mile Health continues to support the Government of Liberia to strengthen the quality of health services provided while shifting to a focus on long-term sustainability as the National Community Health Assistant Program nears full scale.
 Since the program’s launch in July 2016, more than 3,500 community and frontline health workers have been trained and deployed to deliver a comprehensive package of community-based primary healthcare services to 714,410 people.
-As of September 30, 2019, the program, led by the Government of Liberia with a coalition of partners, has generated the results indicated on the right.

 Survey Results: Frontline Health Workers Improve Health Outcomes for Mothers and Children

 Since 2016, the National Community Health Assistant Program has increased access to care for more than 700,000 Liberians, with community and frontline health workers conducting over 2 million home visits.
 Recent surveys conducted by Last Mile Health indicate that this program has resulted in incredible increases in treatment for childhood illnesses, preventative vaccination coverage, and maternal care for patients in remote communities.